sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-commission-tx-size/index.md

 customer.

 Once you set a commission percentage, this will automatically be charged from every transaction.
-We believe 20% is a fair fee for Saunatime.
+We believe 20% is a fair fee for Biketribe.

 **Write "20" in "Provider commission (%)"**